 - Each beautiful period property has been sympathetically refurbished in a modern style, retaining original flagstone floors

 - The houses are spacious, with pretty, mature gardens and alfresco dining tables for lazy summer lunches (some also have hot tubs in their gardens)

 - Friendly owners who go out of their way to help

-- Payments must be made by PayPal or bank transfer; each stay requires a £500 security deposit
+- Each stay requires a £500 security deposit

 Best time to go

 Our top tips

 If cooking doesn't appeal, a chef can be arranged on request.
 Or you could head out for a pub lunch; it's an easy drive to The Barrington Boar (or a 40-minute walk), The Dinnington Docks or The Lord Poulett Arms.
 For a quick bite, there's a handy little cafe called Stuart's, located on the edge of the estate, opposite Apple Loft and Little Bank.

 - Boutique Rentals

 - 6 houses for 4-16